MerosCrypto/Meros/docs/Protocol/Lattice.md

     memory = 8,
     parallelism = 1
     data = hash,
-    salt = proof with no leading zeros
+    salt = proof with no leading 0s
 ) > dataDiffuclty
 ```

-`Data` has a message length of 105 bytes, plus the variable length data; the 32 byte sender, the four byte nonce, the one byte data length, the variable byte data, the 64 byte Ed25519 signature, and the four byte proof.
+`Data` has a message length of 105 bytes, plus the variable length data; the 32 byte sender, the 4 byte nonce, the 1 byte data length, the variable byte data, the 64 byte Ed25519 signature, and the 4 byte proof.

 ### Lock